DealingLace/HDAnywhereMHUB-HA/README.md

 ## Troubleshooting

+### First place to start
+   - Ensure the MHUB is compatible with MHUB API v2.1

 ### If the media player entities do not show up, ensure that:
    - You have restarted Home Assistant after configuring the integration.
    - The correct IP address is configured in the configuration.yaml file.